Guide to Our Services

 If a patient has to stay in the hospital (be admitted), he or she may meet with staff members about discharge needs.
 Their job is to help make plans for any extra care and items the patient will need after discharge.
 If needed, they will also work with insurance companies to answer their questions and keep them informed of the patient’s progress.

 The Schneider Healing Garden is a pleasant space just a few steps from the entrance to UH Seidman Cancer Center.
-Patients can use the garden to spend time away from the hospital rooms and treatment areas, in a calm setting that invites them to relax.
+Patients can use the garden to spend time away from the hospital rooms and treatment areas, in a calm setting that includes a labyrinth and year-round greenery that invites them to relax.